Breast torture: Suction

 Commercially produced nipple pumps, also known as nipple suction cups, are small cylindrical devices used to produce full nipple erections by pulling on the nipples.
 They also increase the circulation to the nipples and provide erotic nipple stimulation.
 They can be used to sensitise the nipples for subsequent nipple torture, and some models allow the suction level to be increased enough for the device itself to be used for nipple torture.

 Breast pumps can be used for erotic lactation as part of BDSM play.
 They can trigger lactation without pregnancy, allowing for the milking of a submissive's breasts.

 Suction is sometimes applied to the breasts via erotic cupping, a technique in which cups, bowls or bells are used to create suction on the skin in a method similar to the cupping therapy used in alternative medicine.
 The sensation can be erotic, and drawing blood to the skin can make the area more sensitive once the cups are removed.
 Larger cups create more suction, which makes the resulting sensations more intense.
 The practice can also cause pain and leave bruised marks on the skin.

 Piercing

 Nipple piercings are sometimes used to facilitate breast torture.
 Once inserted, piercing rings can simply be pulled as part of BDSM play.
-Alternatively they can be attached to heavy chains or to nipple cords (pieces of thin rope or heavy string) and the other end of these chains or cords can be attached to screw eyes or pulleys to allow the nipples to be put under great tension.
-Unpierced nipples can have nipple rings or nipple cuffs placed around them and tightened to create and sustain nipple erections and also to cause pain.
+Alternatively they can be attached to chains or cords (pieces of thin rope or heavy string) and the other end of these chains or cords can be attached to screw eyes or pulleys to allow the nipples to be put under tension.
+Nipples can have nipple rings or nipple cuffs placed around them and tightened to create and sustain nipple erections and also to cause pain.